Thursday, April 2, 2026

 The movie could have ended one minute sooner than it did, but the final scene is like a bonus, involving a young boy we saw earlier in the movie.
 This scene is magical, but you can see the Disney influence in it.

 P.S.
-Both times the audience applauded at the end of the film.
-That tells you something.
+On both viewings, the audience applauded at the end of the film, which says something.

 No comments: